HomeBlog50 Jazz Standards You Need To Know

 “I Love You” – Written by Cole Porter.

-With its sprightly melody and intricate harmonic changes, this Cole Porter tune is a delight for both musicians and listeners.
-Originally written for a 1944 Broadway musical, it has since become a favored standard, often played at a brisk tempo.
+This Cole Porter tune is a delight for both musicians and listeners.
+Originally written for a 1944 Broadway musical, it has since become a bona fide standard, often played at a brisk tempo.

 • Mike Stern – “Give And Take” (1997)